openingscience/book/_posts/2013-08-04-science_caught_flat_footed.md

 ---
 layout: post
 title: "Science Caught Flat-footed: How Academia Struggles with Open Science Communication"
+modified_date: 15 September 2013
 authors:
  - name: Alexander Gerber
-categories: [basics_background]
----

-> Change happens by listening and then starting a dialogue with the people who are doing something you don't believe is right.
-<small>Jane Goodall, British ethologist and a devoted science communicator</small>

-## Abstract
+category: basics_background

-As high as the potential of Web 2.0 might be, the European academia, compared to that of the US, mostly reacts hesitantly at best to these new opportunities.
+abstract: "As high as the potential of Web 2.0 might be, the European academia, compared to that of the US, mostly reacts hesitantly at best to these new opportunities.
 Interestingly enough this scepticism applies even more to science communication than to scientific practice itself.
 The